-Thus we see that in the first strike wave the Trade Union Unity League played quite an imposing part, directly leading 24 per cent. of all the strikes.
-IT WAS PRECISELY IN THIS PERIOD THAT IT INCREASED ITS MEMBERSHIP, but mostly in the light and secondary industries.
-It attained comparatively big successes among the marine workers; it made certain achievements among the steel and metal workers, but mainly in the less important factories, while there were big results among the agricultural workers.
-In the second strike wave the T.U.U.L. had only 5 per cent. of all the strikes under its DIRECT leadership.
-There is organisational growth in some places (in light and secondary industries) but in others it is becoming considerably worse, even in comparison with the period before the introduction of the N.R.A., such as among the miners, the textile workers and especially among the motor-car workers.
-And this has taken place in spite of the fact that this year (July, 1933-July, 1934), particularly its last period, was rich in objective possibilities for developing the struggle, and strengthening the revolutionary positions among practically all strata of the working class in the U.S.A.
+Thus we see that in the first strike wave the Trade Union Unity League played quite an imposing role, directly leading 24 per cent of all the strikes.
+It was precisely in this period that it increased its membership, but mostly in the light and secondary industries.
+It met with comparatively big successes among the marine workers; it had certain achievements among the steel and metal workers, but mainly in the less important factories, while there were big results among the agricultural workers.
+In the second strike wave the T.U.U.L. had only 5 per cent of all the strikes under its direct leadership.
+There is organizational growth in some places (in light and the secondary industries) but in others it is becoming considerably worse, even in comparison with the period before the introduction of the N.R.A., as among the miners, the textile workers and especially among the automobile workers.
+And this has taken place in spite of the fact that this year (July, 1933-July, 1934), particularly its last period, was rich in objective possibilities for developing the struggle and for strengthening the revolutionary positions among practically all strata of the working class in the U.S.A.

 How is such a situation to be explained?
-In particular how are we to explain the weakening of our influence in the strike movement, even in comparison with the first period.
-(A comparison with the preceding years, before the introduction of the N.R.A., gives considerably worse results.
-In 1931 the T.U.U.L. led two-thirds of the strikes, the A.F.L. one-third; in 1932 the T.U.U.L. led one-third of the strikes, whilst the A.F.L. led two-thirds.)
+How are we to explain in particular the weakening of our influence in the strike movement, even in comparison with the first period.
+(A comparison with the preceding years, before the introd ction of the N.R.A., gives considerably worse results.
+In 1931 the T.U.U.L. led two-thirds of the strikes, the A.F. of L. one-third; in 1932 the T.U.U.L. led one-third of the strikes, whilst the A. F. of L. led two-thirds.)

-Not only is insufficient work to consolidate our influence after strikes ended to be felt, but also other very important factors.
-First and foremost it is a result of our previous underestimation of the importance of the new tactics of the A.F.L. and its influence over the masses.
+There is to be felt not only insufficient work to consolidate our influence after strikes ended, but also a number of other very important reasons.
+First and foremost it is a result of our previous underestimation of the importance of the new tactics of the A.F. of L. and its influence over the masses.